16 Reshaping tables with dplyr

 6 North American Opossum 1.7 0.272

-mutate() builds the new column, then arrange(desc(...)) ranks by it.
-The heaviest mammals are not at the top, hinting that large-bodied animals tend to spend a smaller fraction of their sleep in REM — a pattern worth a proper plot to confirm.
+mutate() builds the new column and arrange(desc(...)) ranks by it.
+The heaviest mammals are not at the top, hinting that large-bodied animals spend a smaller fraction of their sleep in REM — a pattern worth a proper plot to confirm.

 4. Summarize by group.
 For each feeding type (vore), compute the average total sleep and the number of species.
-Which group sleeps the most on average?
+Which feeding type sleeps the most on average?

 msleep |>